isomerpages/nrf-gyss/_gyss-2026/Panel Huddles.md

 and potential convergence of mainstream supercomputing and quantum technology into what is known as hybrid computing.
-With quantum technology still in its infancy stage, how would the future of computing be defined, and what impact will it have across industries— from materials science to medicine?</p>
+With quantum technology still in its infancy stage, how would the future of computing be defined, and what impact will it have across industries — from materials science to medicine?</p>
 <p></p>
 <h4><strong>9 JANUARY 2026</strong></h4>
 <blockquote>